Dan503/mq-scss/README.md

 ## For contributors

-If you wish to contribute to mq-scss, version 2.1.0+ comes with a testing environment.
+If you wish to contribute to mq-scss, it now comes with a testing environment.
 To access the testing environment:

 1. Checking out the [GitHub repository](https://github.com/Dan503/mq-scss)
+2. Set a command line interface current directory to the project folder (`cd C:/path/to/folder`)
-2. Run `npm install`
+3. Run `npm install`
+4. If you have never used gulp before, run `npm install gulp-cli -g`
-3. Run `gulp --open`
+5. Run `gulp --open`

 I plan to eventually create proper automated unit tests.
 This is better than nothing though.